cran/ltertools/README.md

 As functions are added to the package they will be briefly summarized below and attributed to their author(s)

+### Reproducibility

+- **`make_json`** – creates a JSON containing name/value pairs from a
+  named vector.
+If desired, can also add the created JSON’s filename to the .gitignore (if one exists in the working directory)

 ### Harmonization

 - **`begin_key`** – creates the first two columns of a ‘column key’